aws-samples/machine-learning-using-k8s/docs/eks-gpu.md

    --awsClusterName ${AWS_CLUSTER_NAME} \
    --awsRegion ${REGION}
    ```

-   * AWS_CLUSTER_NAME - Specify a unique name for your Amazon EKS cluster.
+   * `AWS_CLUSTER_NAME` - A unique name for your Amazon EKS cluster.
-   * KFAPP - Use a relative directory name here rather than absolute path, such as `kfapp`.
+   * `KFAPP` - Use a relative directory name here rather than absolute path, such as `kfapp`.
-   * REGION - Use the AWS Region you want to create your cluster in.
+   * `REGION` - Use the AWS Region you want to create your cluster in.

 1. Generate and apply platform changes.